 The Skullcandy Indy Evo are decently comfortable truly wireless earbuds.
 While their outer buds are a little large and can cause a little bit of soreness during extended periods of use, they’re very lightweight and shouldn’t exert too much pressure on the inside of your ear canal.
 They also come with a couple of differently-sized ear tips and stability sleeves to help you find a tight, secure fit.

 The Skullcandy Indy Evo have an adequate control scheme.
 It’s identical to that of the very similar Skullcandy Indy Fuel Truly Wireless, with a touch-sensitive surface that isn't especially intuitive but does provide a fair bit of functionality.
 A double-tap on either bud pauses and plays your media, as well as answers calls, while a single tap on either the right or left earbud turns the volume up and down, respectively.
 All other functions require some form of hold to activate.
 Track skipping requires a two-second hold of the right bud while rewinding takes an equally long press on the left bud.
 A quick tap followed by a two-second press activates the ambient sound mode to help you better hear your surroundings.
 A double-tap and two-second hold switches your EQ mode to one of three presets: ‘Music’, ‘Movie’, and ‘Podcast’.
 Voice prompts are provided for Bluetooth pairing, power on/off, and EQ mode cycling.

 The Skullcandy Indy Evo are exceptionally portable.
-They’re small enough to put into your pocket without much of a hassle while their charging case can easily be thrown into a bag.
+Just like the Skullcandy Dime True Wireless, they’re small enough to put into your pocket without much of a hassle while their charging case can easily be thrown into a bag.